 A grass lover’s dream

-As a lawn and pasture grass, Bermuda grass can be a dream come true.
+Bermuda grass can help you achieve a lush green lawn.
 It quickly grows from seed or sod into a dense lawn that is capable of out-competing weeds, and is highly tolerant of insect and disease pests.
 It thrives in heat and is drought tolerant.
 It grows roots deep underground to access hard-to-reach moisture, and simply goes dormant in the driest of weather.
 And Bermuda grass is extremely resilient.
 If a large patch is damaged, it has an incredible ability to regenerate from the deep, creeping roots, and via mower clippings that land on bare soil and then root in.
 This kind of tough resiliency makes it a grass lover’s dream, but the adjacent landscape, and adjacent landowners, may disagree.

 Ornamental beds, vegetable gardens, paver patios, driveway, and other lawns adjacent to Bermuda lawns are at risk of invasion.
 Typical maintenance includes regular mechanical and chemical edging during the growing season when Bermuda grass creeps out of bounds both above and below ground.
 Homeowners and landscapers use lawn edgers to sculpt crisp edges along driveways and lawn borders, then follow behind with glyphosate weed killer to prevent Bermuda shoots from sprouting in mulched areas, pavement cracks, and other non-lawn areas.
 Unfortunately that’s not the end of it.